Maelic/SGG-Benchmark/README.md

 We proposed different object detection backbones that can be plugged with any relation prediction head, depending on the use case.

+:rocket: NEW!
+No need to train a backbone anymore, we support Yolo-World for fast and easy open-vocabulary inference.
+Please check it out!

+- [x] [YOLOV8-World](https://docs.ultralytics.com/models/yolo-world/): SOTA in real-time open-vocabulary object detection!
-- [x] YOLOV9: SOTA in real-time object detection.
+- [x] [YOLOV9](https://docs.ultralytics.com/models/yolov9/): SOTA in real-time object detection.
-- [x] YOLOV8: SOTA in real-time object detection.
+- [x] [YOLOV8](https://docs.ultralytics.com/models/yolov8/): SOTA in real-time object detection.
 - [x] Faster-RCNN: This is the original backbone used in most SGG approaches.
 It is based on a ResNeXt-101 feature extractor and an RPN for regression and classification.
 See [the original paper for reference](https://arxiv.org/pdf/1506.01497.pdf).
 Performance is 38.52/26.35/28.14 mAp on VG train/val/test set respectively.
 You can find the original pretrained model by Kaihua [here](https://1drv.ms/u/s!AmRLLNf6bzcir8xemVHbqPBrvjjtQg?e=hAhYCw).

 ### Relation Heads